Events

 Venue: Goethe-Institut/Library

-2. Translations: The truth of the matter.
-With Ray Ndebi, Kutsenko Oksana, Johnson Asunka
+3. Translations: The truth of the matter.

 Time: 12:30 PM to 1:30 PM.

-1. "54.60 Africa": Interview and Q&A with Femi Elufowoju jnr OBE (recently travelled to all 54 nations on the African Continent).
+With Femi Elufowoju jnr OBE (recently travelled to all 54 nations on the African Continent).

 Moderated by Mamle Kabu